mkdoc/mkpi/test/fixtures/inc.md

 ## Include

-A file that was included with a processing instruction.
+A file that was included with a processing instruction, it also includes another file.

+<? @include deep.md ?>